 It occurs that in the past couple of years, I haven’t been pulling my weight in magazines.
 I don’t have a bag full to share with anyone these days.
 Instead of reading magazines, I tend to fill most evenings working on my Bible study lessons or projects regarding my books.
 I also like to slip in a yummy novel or biography into my reading mix.

-However, it wasn’t long before my sleepless Monday caught up with me and despite the splendid company of choice favorite magazines with some particularly exceptional articles at hand, I found myself flat-out asleep, head dropped over, magazine nearly dunked, right there in the tub.
+However, it wasn’t long before my sleepless Monday caught up with me and despite the splendid company of choice issues with some particularly exceptional articles at hand, I found myself flat-out asleep, head dropped over, magazine nearly dunked, right there in the tub.
 I was, however, still gripping the magazine with both hands.
+Survival instinct of some kind, I suppose.

 I woke up, got out, put on jammies and climbed into bed.
-If I was too tired to read, at least I could surely listen to the debate.
-That didn’t work, either.
-At 10:30 Brian came in and asked how the debate was.
+If I was too tired to read, at least I could surely listen to the debate, and I stretched out sideways across the bed.
+At 10:30 Brian came in and asked what I thought of the debate.

 There was a debate?